Pet Insurance Annual Limit

 Research common vet costs in your area

-Look up average costs for common procedures your pet might need based on age and breed.
-According to CareCredit, cataract surgery can reach $3,600 for dogs, feline leukemia treatment averages $633 and hospitalization in an emergency clinic costs around $722 for dogs and $72 for cats.
-Consider a higher annual limit for better financial protection if these amounts would strain your finances significantly.
+Research average costs for common procedures your pet may need based on age and breed.
+According to CareCredit, cataract surgery can reach $3,600 for dogs, feline leukemia treatment averages $633 and emergency clinic hospitalization costs around $722 for dogs and $72 for cats.
+If these amounts would strain your finances, consider a higher annual limit for better financial protection.

 3. 3